youngmin1205/youngmin1205/README.md

 -->

 ## About Me
-- 👩‍💻 I am working as Deployment Specialist
+- 👩‍💻 I was working as Deployment Specialist
-- 🏡 Based in Seoul, South Korea and Toronto, Canada
+- 🏡 Based in Seoul, South Korea

 ## What I am up to now
 - 🔭 I’m currently working on ...